paula078/Hotel-Database-Project-SQL/README.md

 ### Welcome to the Hotel Database Project!🛎️

-This database project was executed as part of the Database Systems course at Jagiellonian University and was carried out in pairs.
+This database project was executed as part of the Database Systems course at Jagiellonian University.

+The project was done collaboratively with <a href="https://github.com/Karol0801">Karol0801</a>.

 ## Contents of the Database Description 📋